JeanVanDyk/Latent-process-identification/README.md

 ## Source

 The model was originally made according to El Esaway, 2015, Estimation of daily bicycle traffic volumes using sparse data.
-Then it was modified by using convolution layer which suited better our dataset (detecting spatial dependencies, reducing dimensions etc).
+Then it was modified by adding convolution layer inside our Encoder/Decoder, which suited better our dataset (detecting spatial dependencies, reducing dimensions etc), and by using more advanced recurrent network (GRU/LSTM instead of RNN).

 ## Key Features